wp-plugins/participants-database/readme.txt

 * better support for custom search forms
 * new shortcode attributes for forms: "autocomplete", "edit_record_page" and "submit_button"
 * improved security on user input
-* tighter controls on secure functions
+* improved security on admin functions
+* users with cookies disabled are shown a warning

 = 1.5.4.9 =